 Read more: Fall Faculty & Staff Reading Groups

 Posted on: Tuesday, October 10, 2017 - 8:25am

-Western Washington University’s Cornelius Partsch, Professor of German, was awarded a grant to sponsor a special exhibition entitled “Germany: Integrating Immigrants,” which will be located in Western Libraries Special Collections, (Wilson Library 6th Floor), opening on October 24, 2017 and remaining on display through the end of fall quarter.
+Western Washington University’s Cornelius Partsch, Professor of German, was awarded a grant to sponsor a special exhibition entitled “Germany: Integrating Immigrants,” which opened on October 24, 2017 in Western Libraries Special Collections, (Wilson Library 6th Floor), and will remain on display through the end of winter quarter 2018.